helpingstar/cs285-script/script/CS_285_Lecture_6_Part_4.md

 1. All right.
 2. In the next section of today's lecture, I'm going to talk about another way that we can use the critic by incorporating the critic as a baseline to the policy gradient.
-3. And this is going to have some interesting tradeoffs as compared to the standard actor-critic algorithm that we've discussed so far.
+3. And this is going to have some interesting tradeoffs as compared to the standard Actor-Critic algorithm that we've discussed so far.
-4. So on this slide, I have the equation for the actor-critic that we discussed in today's lecture, as well as the equation for the policy gradient that we saw in the previous lecture.
+4. So on this slide, I have the equation for the Actor-Critic that we discussed in today's lecture, as well as the equation for the policy gradient that we saw in the previous lecture.
-5. The actor-critic consists of the grad log pi term multiplied by the reward plus gamma times the next value minus the current value.
+5. The Actor-Critic consists of the ∇log π term multiplied by the reward plus gamma times the next value minus the current value.
-6. The policy gradient consists of the grad log pi term times the sum of the rewards to go minus a baseline.
+6. The policy gradient consists of the ∇log π term times the sum of the rewards to go minus a baseline.
-7. So the sum of the rewards to go is an unbiased single sample estimate of the Q value at SIT AIT.
+7. So the sum of the rewards to go is an unbiased single sample estimate of the Q value at s_{i,t} a_{i,t}.
-8. Now, the actor-critic policy gradient estimator.
+8. Now, the Actor-Critic policy gradient estimator.
 9. Has the advantage that drastically lowers the variance because the function approximator in the critic integrates in all those different possibilities for what might happen instead of relying on a single sample.
-10. Unfortunately, the actor-critic gradient estimator also has the disadvantage that it's no longer unbiased.
+10. Unfortunately, the Actor-Critic gradient estimator also has the disadvantage that it's no longer unbiased.
 11. The reason for that is that if your value function is slightly incorrect, which it might be because it's a function approximator trained on a finite number of samples.
 12. Then you can't do that.
 13. Then you can't do that.